inoxlang/inox/README.md

 ```

 In short, most malicious `path` and `param` values provided by a malevolent user
-will cause an error at runtime.
+will cause an error at run time.

 <details>
 <summary>